SvipRepetitionCounting/TransRAC/README.md

 ------
 ## Citation
-If you find the project or the dataset is useful, please consider citing the paper.
+If you find this project or dataset useful, please consider citing the paper.
 ```
 @inproceedings{hu2022transrac,
   title={TransRAC: Encoding Multi-scale Temporal Correlation with Transformers for Repetitive Action Counting},